MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

    > [!div class="mx-imgBorder"]
    > ![Enter name](media/health-safety-employee-block-access.png "Enter name")

-A case manager can inform an employee that the facility is not available to enter for a while.
+Case manager can inform an employee that the facility is not available to enter for a while.
 When **Facility Access Available** is set to **No**, the employee won't be able to get a day pass.
 To inform an employee that facility access is not available, you'll be able to give **Employee Instructions** that are visible in the app.
 With the **Facility Access Available Date**, you can inform the employee of when they will be able to get a day pass again.
 A flow will automatically reset **Facility Access Available** when the date is reached.

-This functionality now seamslessly ties in with access controls.
-For more details see: [Facility Access](app-for-facility-manager.md#facility-access).
+This functionality seamlessly ties in with the access controls.
+More information: [Facility Access](app-for-facility-manager.md#facility-access).

 #### Resolve